Festive Season Forecasts a Bright Spark for India's Economic Revival

 Festivals’ economic impact across the world is too big to ignore.
 According to a study by Atanu Biswas, professor of Indian Statistical Institute ‘Hanami’ contributes about 2.25% to the economy of Japan, the ‘Mardi Gras’ festival in New Orleans in the US contributes slightly more than 1.5% of the city’s GDP and ‘Oktoberfest’ contributes slightly more than 1.35% of the Munich’s economy.
 Durga Puja accounted for 2.58% of the West Bengal GDP in 2019.
 More recently, large events such as the Taylor Swift & Beyoncé concerts in the US and the Barbie + Oppenheimer movies are predicted to add $8.5 billion to the U.S. GDP accounting for 0.7% and 0.5% each.

-Festivals play a pivotal role in stimulating economic activities, reflecting deeply in India's GDP growth.
-The festive season, particularly Durga Puja and Diwali, traditionally spurs heightened consumption and investment.
+Festival season in India play a pivotal role in stimulating economic activities, reflecting deeply in India's GDP growth.
+The Indian festive season, particularly Durga Puja and Diwali, traditionally spurs heightened consumption and investment.
 During this period, a range of sectors from apparel to electronics, witnessed a surge in sales.
 Artisans, majorly in rural sectors, see a substantial rise in demand for their unique products.

 Let’s Understand the Consumption Trends in India